hypnaceae/CharacterGenerator/readme.txt

 description of each character, go back to the main menu and select option 3.
 Currently there is no way to delete or save characters: if you want to reset the list just exit and re-run the script.

 You will be asked to specify if characters should wear veils or not.
-This is just a quirk of the intended future use, as Nebhos is set in a desert location, so many characters will be fully veiled.
+This is just a quirk of the intended use, as Nebhos is set in a desert location, so many characters will be fully veiled.

 The program simply makes a random choice of traits and name phonemes from the given lists.
 Future versions should go into more detail, including things like personality traits, occupations, and personal aspirations.